-Helen Fitzsimons represented the Father in the case of Re H (Parental Alienation) EWHC 2723 (Fam) – in this case the child, who had been alienated by his Mother against his Father, was transferred to the Father’s care with a 90 suspension of contact between the Mother and child.
+Helen Fitzsimons represented the Father in the case of Re RH (Parental Alienation) EWHC 2723 (Fam) – in this case the child, who had been alienated by his Mother against his Father, was transferred to the Father’s care with a 90 suspension of contact between the Mother and child.
+Helen Fitzsimons instructed Richard Jones of 1GC Family Law for the final hearing and Francesca Wiley QC was also instructed.

 Helen Fitzsimons represented a Father from London whose baby very sadly died.
 The Local Authority alleged the baby’s injuries were caused by non-accidental injury ie ‘baby-shaking’.
 We were able to robustly defend these allegations and instruct Queen’s Counsel and Junior Counsel along with instructing eminent medical experts.
 The local authority finally withdrew the case against the Father.
 He is now re-united with his two old children.